-Health indicators from Padova are available for the Household visits and DIY workshops attendees as shown in Figure 8 and Figure 9.
+Health indicators from Padova are available for the Household visits and DIY workshops attendees as shown in Figure 10 and Figure 11.
 It is important to notice that not all participants in the implemented actions answered the requested survey, which narrows the sample size to understand health issues in households affected by energy poverty.
 Furthermore, a high number of respondents did not feel comfortable sharing information about their health status and prefer not to answer the questions.

-From those who responded, only a small share from the Household visits reported to have poor (6%) health conditions.
+From the responses, only a small share from the Household visits reported to have poor (6%) health conditions.
 Within this same group, 14% reported to have a fair health condition, whereas in DIY workshops only 5% shared the same status.
-In both cases, a higher number of attendees reported to have good or very good conditions, although this group was considerably higher in DIY workshops than in Household visits, which is expected as the second action was particularly addressed to vulnerable households.
+In both cases, a higher number of attendees reported to have good or very good conditions, although this group was considerably higher in DIY workshops than in Household visits, which is expected as the second action was particularly addressed to households in situation of financial vulnerability.
 Regarding longstanding illness or health problems, a higher share of respondents from Household visits (26%) also reported to suffer from this issue than in DIY workshops (11%).
 Also, within the first group, more respondents do not feel at ease with disclosing this information (47%), which reduces the number of participant households from which this information is known.

-Figure 8.
+Figure 10.
 Self-reported health condition from participants in Household visits (n = 50) and DIY workshops (n = 19) from Padova pilot.

-Figure 9.
+Figure 11.
 Longstanding health issues status from participants in Household visits (n = 43) and DIY workshops (n = 19) from Padova pilot.